sharvil112003/Jamshack_Hackathon/README.md

 * Donate feature

 ### About the website
 This website helps us to easily buy,sell,rent,donate and demand products at our wish.
 We also have sucessfully integrated a payment interface for flawless payment and also integrated a telegram chatbot for user a friendly experience while demanding or donating a product .
-The buyer can also chat with the seller via the WhatsApp chat link provided in the website.
+The buyer can also chat with the seller via the WhatsApp chat link provided in the website. <br>
-The website is easy to navigate and also provides a great user interface and is also connected to mongodb through mongoose driver which are used for fast transaction speed.
+</br>The website is easy to navigate and also provides a great user interface and is also connected to mongodb through mongoose driver which are used for fast transaction speed.